 In case you hadn’t noticed, it’s still winter.
 Winter is the season of roasted veggies.
 I’ve learned that there are lots of vegetables I can get Mike to eat if I roast them.
 Cauliflower is one such vegetable.

-I’ve read numerous recipes that say that tumeric doesn’t really have flavor and that its main virtue is the color it adds to food.
+I’ve read numerous recipes that say that turmeric doesn’t really have flavor and that its main virtue is the color it adds to food.
 I won’t deny that it adds color.
 (See above.)
-However, it takes a recipe like this one to see that tumeric certainly adds a distinct flavor.
+However, it takes a recipe like this one to see that turmeric certainly adds a distinct flavor.
 I would describe it as “earthy.”
 (I realize that doesn’t mean much.
 Still, I encourage you to give it a try.)

 - 1 head of cauliflower, washed and cut into florets

 - 1/2 teaspoon ground turmeric

 - Preheat the oven to 400 degrees Fahrenheit.

 - Put the cauliflower in a large casserole dish or rimmed baking sheet.